5 Ways Slate's AI Features Are Built for Online Learning

 - Start from existing materials: Upload PDFs, slide decks, or documents.
 The AI extracts structure and key concepts to inform course generation.

-- Think first, create when ready: The Claude connector (MCP) lets you analyze learning needs and query your course library before initiating creation.
+- Think first, create when ready: Slate MCP lets you analyze learning needs and query your course library through Claude (with ChatGPT coming soon) before initiating creation.

 - Repurpose for a new medium: Convert Canva presentations into interactive, trackable SCORM courses.
 Coming soon.